slimm609/checksec/README.md

 checksec
 ========

-Checksec.sh is a bash scrip to check executable properties like (PIE, RELRO, PaX, Canaries, ASLR).
+Checksec.sh is a bash scrip to check executable properties like (PIE, RELRO, PaX, Canaries, ASLR, Fortify Source).
 It has been originally written by Tobias Klein and available here: http://www.trapkit.de/tools/checksec.html

 Enhancement
 -----------

-The main issue dealing with the original checksec version is the cli interface which can only be exploited by a human.
-That is the reason why I have modified the script to take various other kind of outputs like CSV and XML.
-By this way the output of this script can easily be reused by any other programs.
+Added Json, strict XML and updated Grsecurity setion.
+Carried over Robin David's changes with XML and CSV.

 Examples
 --------